jliu4ai/UVA_AML22/week_1/README.md

 # Introduction to Python

 Welcome to the **Applied Machine Learning** course.
 During this course, we will use [Python](https://www.python.org) programming language to perform matrix computations, image manipulation and retrieval tasks.
 As some people have not worked with Python before, we start the course with an introduction to the language.
+Refer to the notebook （‘Intro.ipynb’）for more details.

 Python is a very popular high-level programming language with an emphasis on code readability and writing with a minimal amount of lines.
 The Python programming language contains many features that make it easy to learn.
 Most notably: